 Luckily, there are ways of preventing the pixels from working – or at least making their tasks harder.

-Blocking email tracking is usually done via disabling image autoloading.
+Blocking email tracking is usually done by making your email platform stop automatically loading images.
 This procedure is a bit different for every email provider.

 - Click Save Changes at the very bottom of the page.

-Outlook.com now loads online images via proxy in an effort to keep you safe from malicious content – including trackers.
+Outlook.com now loads online images via a proxy in an effort to keep you safe from malicious content – including trackers.
+This way, it can block tracking pixels while still loading remote images.
 As such, there’s no way to disable image loading in the system itself.

-Browser extensions are another popular way to block email tracking – just find that fits your browser.
+Browser extensions are another popular way to block email tracking – just find one that suits your browser.

 For Firefox, Trocker is the leading choice.